blues/notehub-js/src/docs/ProjectApi.md

 ## getDevicesDfuStatus

-> DeviceDfuStatusPage getDevicesDfuStatus(projectUID, firmwareType, opts)
+> DeviceDfuStatusPage getDevicesDfuStatus(projectOrProductUID, firmwareType, opts)

 Get host or Notecard DFU history for all devices that match the filter criteria